Embedding in Recommender Systems: A Survey: Sequential Data Embedding

-In conclusion, generative methods take advantage of the successful paradigm of the MLM and the fitting ability of the transformer encoder resulting in learning the high performance and capacity of embedding.
-Although it is suitable for the sequence data naturally, researchers extend the methods to deal with graph embedding learning by transforming the graph data into the sequence data.
+Although it is suitable for the sequence data naturally, researchers extend the methods to deal with graph embedding learning by transforming the graph data into sequence data.
+Thus, people should carefully consider the trade-off between the embedding quality and training cost.

-We summarize the data augmentation strategy, encoder, and recommendation task of all the self-supervised embedding learning methods mentioned in this section in Table \ref{ssl_table}.